-David Swanepoel was a wonderful lepidopterist back in the 1950’s and ’60’s.
+David Swanepoel was a wonderful lepidopterist back in the 1920’s to the ’60’s.
 He discovered many butterflies and some were named swanepoelii after him.

 I wanted to find out more about him so went searching the ‘net for him (please don’t ‘google,’ use startpage.com or duckduckgo.com or qwant.com as more internet-friendly ways to search the internet).

 Here’s what I got:

 I then found this:

 Mark Williams founded the SA Lepidopterists’ Society in 1983.

 As a schoolboy in the mid-1960s Williams, accompanied by two friends, stumbled into a bush camp to find an old Chevy beside a tent and the well-known South African lepidopterist David Swanepoel, who had gorgeous azure butterflies pinned on a board.

 Williams managed to annoy the old man, who had been collecting since the early 1900s, and who offered to show the boys where to find the creature.
 Though tantalized, Williams said he’d find it himself and watched in disgust as his two camping companions trotted after Swanepoel, “like obedient puppies.”

 “He called me a hard head and a little bliksem and said I’d never find them.
 It took me three days.
 I worked my butt off.